UV completion of extradimensional Yang-Mills theory for Gauge-Higgs unification: Mechanism of confinement

 In the renormalization group evolution of $V(\theta_H)-V(0)$ which is shown in Fig.~\ref{Fig:intersection of potential}, its value at the origin $\theta_H=0$ does not change from the initial value, while the potential in nonvanishing $\theta_H$ region evolutes towards larger values than the initial ones.
 This is because the beta function of $V(\theta_H)-V(0)$ receives positive contributions.
 Thus, in order for the potential of AB phases \eqref{eq: RGE for V-V0} to produce the nontrivial configuration $\theta_H\neq 0$ realizing the confinement phase, negative contributions to its beta function are required.
 In the potential \eqref{eq: RGE for V-V0} the gauge fields give positive contributions to the beta function, while the ghost fields contributions are negative.
 Hence, we may here think of two potential modifications to mimic confinement: first, enhancing the ghost-loop effects or second, suppressing the gauge-loop effects.
 Naively thinking, both could be realized by a large negative value of $\eta_{\rm gh}<-6$ and a large positive value of $\eta_g>6$.
 However, this may be unlikely since $\eta_g$ and $\eta_{\rm gh}$ are the second order of the derivative expansion for the effective action; namely, such large values of the anomalous dimensions could imply the breakdown of the derivative expansion and the higher derivative operators cannot be ignored.
 This situation is thus not appropriate in the current setup or its simple extensions.

 A more realistic mechanism for the suppression of the gauge fields could be considered: We could include a gap mass $m_A^2$ depending on the compactification radius in the propagator of the gauge fields which suppresses the loop effects of the gauge fields.
 More specifically, we modify the propagator of the gauge fields so as to be \al{ \Pi(p^2)=\frac{1}{p^2 + M_{n,ij}^2 + m_A^2(R) }\,. } This modification is associated with the quantum corrections to the two-point function $\Gamma_k^{(2)}(p)$.
 Specifically, from the vanishing point of the full two-point function, one could read off a dressed mass $m_A$ such that $\Gamma_k^{(2)}(p=m_A)=0$.
 In the strong coupling regime, it is expected that quantum corrections to vertices become significant.
 In this work, however, we have used the classical propagators and vertices for the $n$-point functions ($n\geq 2$) as the background field approximation, so that such a dressed mass $m_A$ cannot be obtained.
 A systematic improvement for those functions can be actually realized in the vertex expansion scheme~\cite{Braun:2014ata,Mitter:2014wpa,Cyrol:2017ewj,Cyrol:2017qkl,Fischer:2008uz,Fister:2011uw,Fister:2013bh,Herbst:2015ona,Cyrol:2016tym,Corell:2018yil,Eichmann:2021zuv,Napetschnig:2021ria,Horak:2022aqx,Christiansen:2012rx,Christiansen:2014raa,Christiansen:2015rva,Meibohm:2016mkp,Christiansen:2016sjn,Denz:2016qks,Christiansen:2017cxa,Christiansen:2017bsy,Eichhorn:2018akn,Eichhorn:2017als, Pawlowski:2020qer,Bonanno:2021squ,Fehre:2021eob} in the functional renormalization group,\footnote{ The Schwinger-Dyson equation together with the functional renormalization group is also useful for the evaluation of the full two-point function~\cite{Gao:2020qsj,Gao:2020fbl,Gao:2021wun,Gao:2021vsf}. } but this is out of the scope of the current work and then is left for future work.
+As a similar phenomenological approach, the Curci-Ferrari model has been studied in order to understand the center symmetry breaking in $D=4$ YM theory at finite temperature~\cite{Reinosa:2014ooa,Reinosa:2015gxn,Reinosa:2015oua,Reinosa:2017qtf,Gracey:2019xom}.
+In that model, the gauge-fixed action by a mass term for the gluon triggers a change of phase at small temperatures.